What are the symptoms of Dry Eye Disease?

 These findings have led to discussions within the National Sleep Foundation surrounding whether or not sleep surveys should be included in dry eye examinations.
 If sufferers of dry eye can change some of their lifestyle habits to reduce symptoms, it should definitely be suggested by their doctor.
 If you find yourself struggling with any of the signs of dry eye, start by evaluating your sleeping habits.
 Perhaps the problem is easier to resolve than you think…

 Is professional treatment available?

 There are effective treatments for dry eyes, should any of the changes you make at home not work for your condition.
-At Optimax, we offer MiBo Thermoflo treatment, a non-invasive gel-based solution.
+MiBo Thermoflo treatment is a non-invasive gel-based solution.
 After the gel is applied to your eye, your upper and lower lids are massaged with a heated eye pad.
 The combination of the gel and the pad allows the glands around your eyes to produce more oil, moistening your eye and relieving the symptoms.
-For more details on dry eye treatment at Optimax, including dry eye management plans, head to Eye Health at Optimax.

 Back to Blog